ZachWalden/Song-Like-Dislike/README.txt

-Script for removing songs I dislike and moving songs I like into a seperate folder.
+Script for seperating local media files, using keyboard input for 'like' and 'dislike' to easily create a local playlist on a button click.